 This course is designed to acquaint candidates with the basic principles of assessing learning using different techniques and strategies.
 Among the areas addressed will be theory, methods, standardized tests, and fundamental statistical concepts.
-In addition, candidates will study testing, grading, ethical considerations, and current issues in educational assessment.

 EDUC 6015 Educational Assessment and Decision Making (3)